How the Network is distinguished from typical exchange programs:

 • We have built into the organization an ongoing quality control.
 Programs are reviewed before schools are invited to join, and established member schools continue to update and improve their programs in consultation with one another and Network staff.

-Students and teachers are exchanged directly from school to school.
+Latuda buy online australia Students and teachers are exchanged directly from school to school.
 The host institution provides the educational program and the living arrangements, usually in family home-stays or in school dormitories, in the case of residential schools.
 Students generally exchange for one to three weeks; teachers for one to two weeks.
 Group exchanges are also possible.
-The Network advisors communicate directly to make arrangements and send all applications, health and permission forms through the Central Office, which provides grant assistance when needed.
+The Network advisors communicate directly to make arrangements and send all applications, health and permission forms through the Director of Advancement, which provides grant assistance when needed.

 The member schools include public and independent schools and districts; the presence of both of these sectors is a cornerstone of the Network.
 Each member school or district pays annual membership dues.
 We identify those schools on the basis of the diversity they offer the Network, taking into account our balance of public and independent schools, our geographic diversity, program range and specialization, and maintenance of educational quality.

 If your school or district is interested in pursuing membership: